 Learn what occupations may be of interest to someone who has completed this training course.
 Find information about wages and employment outlook.

-Individuals who complete the Nursing Assistant course are eligible to take the state certification exam for the Minnesota Department of Health’s nursing assistant registry.
-This course meets the *Nursing Assistant prerequisite for NTC’s Practical Nursing and AS Nursing Generic track programs (see more information below).
+Individuals who complete the Nursing Assistant course are eligible to take the state certification exam for the Minnesota Department of Health’s Nursing Assistant registry.

 Feedback about this webpage.